MustafaKhan670093/Public-Notes/Beautiful Soup.md

 2. Using the **Requests Module**

    The requests module allows you to send HTTP requests using Python.
 The HTTP request returns a Response Object with all the response data (content, encoding,     status, etc).
-Using the requests module, we use the "get" function provided in order to access the webpage provided as an argument to this function.
+Using the requests module, we use the "get" function in order to access the webpage as an argument to this function.

    ```
    result = requests.get("https://www.google.com")